ITP Help Pages

 - Show and discuss your project in class, we can spend about 8 minutes per presentation.

-- talk about your idea
+- one sentence about your idea

 - show your project